NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 file and in return you will receive a repository response.

-Using an RPKI publication server relieves you of the responsibility to keep a public Rsync and web server running at all times to make your certificate and ROAs available to the world.
+Using an RPKI publication server relieves you of the responsibility to keep a public rsync and web server running at all times to make your certificate and ROAs available to the world.

 Of the five RIRs, only APNIC currently offers RPKI publication as a service for